joostdecock/mandarin/notes.md

-jie = measure word for class

-di fang = place
-yi ge di fang = a place
-xian = first
-xian shen = mister (first born)

-chu san bu = take a walk

-fa ren = frustrating

-gao su ni = tell you
-wo neng ting jian ni = I can hear you jie = measure word for classes (only for class) ge when used for classes refers to the _type_ of class.
-Whereas jie refers to the _amount_ of classes.

-ren he = any
-ren he shi jian dou ke yi = any time works for me di fang = place ren he di fang dou ke yi = any place works for me xin = heart yi si = meaning (has heart in it) lu = green (color) lu shi = lawyer chu san bu = go for a walk (bu = steps) ni jin tian zou le duo shao bu = how many dui = to/for wei = for (especially for someone, like buying a present)

-li wu = present
-wo wei ni mai le yi ge li wu = I bought a present for you xie2 = shoe ying weng ying yu = english weng = yu

-xian = first
-yi xie = some

-hua hua er = to paint / to draw (double use = the activity or hobby.
-Single hua is the verb) hua = painting / drawing (this is the noun variant) fu = measure word for paintings

-xia qi = to play chess (put chest pieces down, that's why there's xia) liao tian = chat(ting)

-he ni liao tian = chat with you (he implies me _and_ you, he = with)

-rong yi = easy

-yue lai yue (noun) = better and better suan le = nevermind

-zhao zhoa = zhao yi zhao = zhao ixia di fang = place ren he di fang = any place ren he ji jian = any time ren he ji jian duo keji = any time is ok

-lu = green (like the cookies)
-lu she = lawyer (sounds like loesje)

-xieng = first
-xian chi fan = eat first
-dui = for

-hua hua = to draw (as a hobby) gao su tie lu =

 wang shang = be online
 shang wang = go online
-liao tian = chat (both face to face, or online) you xi = game you xi ji = game console
+you xi = game
+you xi ji = game console